Car Loan Refinance

 Fees may outweigh the benefits

-It’s important to be mindful of whether there are any early exit fees included in your current car loan which may negate the benefits of refinancing in the first place.
+It’s important to be mindful of whether there are any early exit fees with your current car loan or application fees with the new one, which may negate the benefits of refinancing in the first place.

 Common car loan refinancing questions